VisualPhysiologyDB/optics/README.md

 ## Usage

-  **MAKE SURE YOU HAVE ALL DEPENDENCIES DOWNLOADED AND ARE IN THE FOLDER DIRECTORY FOR OPTICS BEFORE RUNNING ANY SCRIPTS!**
+  **MAKE SURE YOU HAVE ALL DEPENDENCIES DOWNLOADED AND THAT YOU ARE IN THE FOLDER DIRECTORY FOR OPTICS (or have loaded it as a module) BEFORE RUNNING ANY SCRIPTS!**

   ### Main prediction script (```optics_predictions.py```)